messageformat/messageformat/README.md

 Messageformat is a mechanism for handling both **pluralization** and **gender** in your applications.
 It can also lead to much better translations, as it's designed to support [all the languages] included in the [Unicode CLDR].

-This monorepo consists of the following packages that make up our JS implementation of ICU MessageFormat:
+This monorepo provides packages supporting JS implementations of both [ICU MessageFormat] (MF1) and [Unicode MessageFormat 2] (MF2):

+## ICU MessageFormat 1 Packages

 - [@messageformat/cli](packages/cli/) - A command-line client for the library
-- [@messageformat/convert](packages/convert/) - Converts other localization formats into MessageFormat
+- [@messageformat/convert](packages/convert/) - Converts other localization formats into ICU MessageFormat
 - [@messageformat/core](packages/core/) - The core library that transpiles MessageFormat strings into JavaScript functions
 - [@messageformat/date-skeleton](packages/date-skeleton) - Tools for working with [ICU DateFormat skeletons]
 - [@messageformat/loader](packages/webpack-loader/) - Webpack loader for JSON, YAML, & .properties message files